1316869355/io_import_images_as_planes_rewrite/README.md

 - The render-engine distinction (Blender Internal -- Cycles) does not matter anymore.
 - Also there are many features in one Operator in the old version.
 The thinking is, that maybe it could be better to give more specialized operators with not as broad a range.
 The new "Grid Arange" Operator is allready a good example because it is usefull for more than just the image planes.
 - Already image-planes can now also be created from image-texture nodes and from the Image-Editor.
+- The importer operator should only manage things related to the import
+  - Many of these non-import related functions should be better served with seperate operators with the possibility of interaction and redo.
+The main limitation of the import operator is that the settings have to be known in advance.
+If e.g. different alignment options are required the planes have to be deleted and re-imported.
+This can be better handled in the viewport dirctly.
+    - No compositing nodes setup
+    - no complex distribution of objects in the scene
+    - no camera tracking setup

 ## Mapping old features to the re-write